wences-sanchez/Knowledge-Base/pages/Providers - Configuration Language %7C Terraform by HashiCorp (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- What are the providers in Terraform? #card
+	- What are the providers in Terraform? #car
 		- Terraform relies on plugins called "providers" to interact with cloud providers, SaaS providers, and other APIs.Terraform configurations must declare which providers they require so that Terraform can install and use them.
 Additionally, some providers require configuration (like endpoint URLs or cloud regions) before they can be used.
 	- -
 	- -
-	- What do providers do in Terraform? #card
+	- What do providers do in Terraform? #car
 		- Each provider adds a set of resource types and/or data sources that Terraform can manage.Every resource type is implemented by a provider; without providers, Terraform